yuivan0352/De-Col-Der/README.md

 # DeColDer
 A Wordle inspired color puzzle game.

-This was my final project for my Programming 2 class Ivan Yu, Albert Chen, Benjamin Cheung
+This was my final project for my Programming 2 class that I worked on with fellow classmates Albert Chen and Benjamin Cheung.

 Run DeColDerVFinal.java.